Ruchan10/StockManagement/README.md

 - Test sorting, filtering, and product details with demo data.
 - Explore the functionality of adding and updating items (in demo mode).

-## Feedback
-We welcome your feedback and suggestions!
-If you encounter any issues or have ideas for improvement, feel free to contact us at **support@example.com**.

 ## Disclaimer
 The app is currently provided with demo data only.
 The functionality and design are subject to customization based on client requirements.